SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

     {
       "event": "SOME_OTHER_EVENT",
       "data": {
         "value": 36,
         "frame": {
           "<arbitrary key>": "value"
         }
       }
     }
   ]
 }
 ```

-Because this was added later than most of the other Engine endpoints, an endpoint `/supports_multiple_game_events` was also added to test for the existence of this feature.
-If this request returns a 200 OK, you can assume that it is safe to use the feature.
+Because this was added later than most of the other Engine endpoints, an additional endpoint `/supports_multiple_game_events` was also added to test for the existence of this feature.
+If this request returns a 200 OK, you can assume that it is safe to use the feature for the remainder of the session.
 If it returns a 404, you should fall back to sending individual event updates.

 # Registering a game #